csarnevesht/sync-with-playwright/docs/instructions.cmd.md

 i want to create an installer which does all of this.
 Can you do this?
 I don't want to manually specify the chrome_extension directory.
 It should be done by the installer. then generate the code which allows the chrome_extension directory.

+ok, now let's work on an installer and packager for macos and windows, which includes the chrome_extension, and all the python code.
+The installer should:
+-